 It is believed that this tree can cause death, but it never dies.
 It has the ability to sprout and recreate itself forever which almost makes it immortal.
-It is said because all the parts of the plant are toxic except the fleshy part of the fruit.
+It is said that all the parts of the plant are toxic except the fleshy part of the fruit.
 Others say that the flesh is toxic too.
 But we know for sure that most animals don’t touch it.
 The toxicity of the tree has been known for a long time.
-Horses are less tolerant of itamos’ toxin than animals, while cattle and pigs are slightly more tolerant.
+Horses are less tolerant of itamos’ toxins than animals, while cattle and pigs are slightly more tolerant.
 Deadly poisoning rarely occurs in humans, only in cases of ingestion of large amounts of toxic parts of the plant.
 The birds consume the red shell of the fruit, which is gelatinous with a very sweet taste and is not poisonous.

 The itamos tree in Greek history

 In ancient Greek mythology, the itamos tree was associated with the Erinyes, who used its venom to punish atheists.
 Even the Greek goddess Artemis used arrows poisoned with itamo.
 And specifically with such arrows and at the command of her mother, she killed the children of Niobe, because Niobe blasphemously boasted that she had more children than Leto (Homer Ill.
 11.24.607).

 Itamos tree’s scientific name is Taxus baccata and it belongs to the group of rare and endangered species.
 Its diameter reaches 1.2 m.